 The effective public offering price per share included in the units or issuable upon exercise of the pre-funded warrants included in the pre-funded units is higher than the net tangible book value per share of our ordinary shares before giving effect to this offering.
-Based on the assumed public offering price of \$2.39 per unit being sold in this offering (the last reported sale price of our ordinary shares on the Nasdaq Capital Market on January 10, 2020), and our net tangible book value per share as of September 30, 2019, if you purchase units in this offering, you will suffer immediate and substantial dilution of \$0.41 per share, with respect to the net tangible book value of the ordinary shares.
-Furthermore, if outstanding options or warrants are exercised, you could experience further dilution.
+Based on the public offering price of \$1.25 per unit being sold in this offering, and our net tangible book value per share as of September 30, 2019, if you purchase units or pre-funded units in this offering, you will suffer immediate and substantial dilution of \$0.53 per share, with respect to the net tangible book value of the ordinary shares.
+Furthermore, if outstanding options or warrants are exercised or if the pre-funded warrants or common warrants sold in this offering are exercised, you could experience further dilution.
 For more information, including how these amounts were calculated, see "Dilution."
-The discussion above assumes no sale of pre-funded warrants, which, if sold, would reduce the number of units, and ordinary shares included in such units, that we are offering on a one-for-one basis.